smadeira/mp-wordpress-plugin/README.md

 ```

 ### Composer Update
-Use compoer to update your code.
-It will down the latest version of the MP REST API wrapper and its dependencies.
+Use composer to update your code.
+It will download the latest version of the MP REST API wrapper and its dependencies.
 ```
 composer update
 ```